THUDM/GLM-iprompt/README.md

 # Download Pretrained Models

-Model(English): See GLM repo (https://github.com/THUDM/GLM) The 10b model gives the best performance on a single gpu. (v100 or a100)
+Model(English): See GLM repo (https://github.com/THUDM/GLM) The 10b model gives the best performance on a single gpu.

 Model(Chinese): Please contact duzx16@mails.tsinghua.edu.cn to apply.
-The 10b model gives the best performance on a single gpu.(v100 or a100)
+The 10b model gives the best performance on a single gpu.